Humanitas University welcomes and encourages applications from talented students from all over the world.

 4. Conclusion of the registration on the Politecnico Milano website

-In order to help candidates prepare their computer station and familiarize themselves with the system, from 1st April until 7th April 2022 a demo session will be available on the Online Services portal of the Politecnico di Milano.
-In this phase, the candidate can download the Safe Exam Browser application through a special link on the Online Services portal of Politecnico di Milano.
+In order to help candidates prepare their computer station and familiarise themselves with the system, from 10th March until 30th March 2023 and from 3rd April until 20th April 2023, a demo session will be available on the Online Services portal of the Politecnico di Milano.
+In this phase, the candidate can download the Safe Exam Browser application through a special link on the Online Services portal of the Politecnico di Milano.